TechnoservInformatica/TechnoSetup/README.md

     - Able to execute files before installing and after installing.

 - Setup will have a Customizable Window.
-- Maybe build an IDE that generated and edits the xml configration file.
+- Maybe build an IDE that generates and edits the xml configration file.